Patagonia Women's Performance Better Sweater™ Fleece Hoody

 - Soft and warm 100% polyester sweater-knit face, with a fleece back and Polartec® Power Stretch™ side panels under the arms and at side torso

 - Center-front reverse-coil zipper with matching reverse-coil handwarmer pockets

-- Cozy, 3-panel hood trimmed with soft-brushed elastic
+- Cozy three-panel hood trimmed with soft-brushed elastic

-- Long sleeves feature a drop shoulder with thumb-hole openings and soft-brushed elastic at cuff
+- Long sleeves feature a drop shoulder with thumb-hole openings and soft brushed elastic at cuffs

-- Left-chest pocket features a small opening for your headphones’ cord
+- Left-chest pocket has opening for headphones cord

-- Princess seams and a slight drop tail is finished with brushed elastic
+- Princess seams and a slight drop tail are finished with brushed elastic

 - 383 g (13.5 oz)